 - Research materials that may potentially identify individuals cannot be left where they might be observed by others, so cannot be e-mailed or exposed to other insecure means of transport.

 - Research is subject to a review period with the state agency(ies) that own the data before public release can be made.
 Research must include required disclaimer language.

-On the Data Security and Access Checklist, users of confidential data initial their understanding of IRP data protection policies and procedures.
-The Checklist includes a project listing page, to describe the data to which the signee has access and the name of the project for which the data are being analyzed.
+Users of confidential data are also asked to complete a project listing page to describe the data to which the signee has access and the name of the project for which the data are being analyzed.

-By completing this checklist of understanding, the employee agrees that the data will not be used for any other project not listed.
+By completing the project listing, the employee agrees that the data will not be used for any other project not listed.
 Use of data for a project not listed may result in termination of data access privileges.